 IEC61537, The Cable Tray and Ladder Standard, provides the manufacturer with information on the fixing centres and testing methods for containment under load.
-This results in each manufacturer having load graphs which show what weight their products can carry at varying fixing centres.
+This results in each manufacturer having load graphs that show what weight their products can carry at varying fixing centres.
 For example, a cable basket 300 mm wide × 60 mm deep can carry 58 kg/metre at 1,500 mm centres.
-It would be difficult to load the volume of cable on to the basket to get anywhere near that load.
+It would be difficult to load the volume of cable onto the basket to get anywhere near that load.

 Power cables are frequently installed on tray and ladder systems in such a way that it is normal to see 75% of the tray or ladder empty on long runs with the bending radius of the cable being accommodated on a large bend section.
 Potentially the long straight runs could easily be reduced in size, thereby reducing the volume of steel significantly.
 The difference in weight between ladder sizes is around 10-15%.

 Cable tray has traditionally been used for small power, communications, control systems cabling, and fire alarms but cable basket could easily replace tray and with it provide a material saving of over 50%.
 Tray is around 65% material content while basket is around 15%.

 What do you need to consider when looking to reduce material usage and project costs?

 There are a number of options to consider that will help reduce the volume of material, let us take a look at the options for consideration.

 1. Do I need cable ladder or will tray or basket do the job?

 2. Do I need cable tray or will basket do the job?